 Leverstock and Acorn Red Brick Co.
 Hemel Hempstead.

-Photographed at a brick reclamation yard in Kent by Martin Fretwell
+Photographed at a brick reclamation yard in Kent by Martyn Fretwell

 who writes: I have found a reference to a chimney stack repair in